 Five of the Most Popular Herbal Remedies

 Ginger or Gingerols is a flowering plant that has been used for thousands of years as both an herbal remedy and a cooking ingredient.
-Originating from South East Asia, ginger is linked with many health benefits.
+Originating from South East Asia, it is well-researched as an herbal remedy for pain.